A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Patterning the three-fold and four-fold intersections

 The second pattern we design is a combination of three-fold and four-fold vertices as shown in Fig.~\ref{fig:pattern_34}.
 The unit cell is composed of two connected three-fold intersections inherited from the pattern in Fig.~\ref{fig:angle_change}, with the notation shown in Fig.~\ref{fig:pattern_34}(a).
 The directors on adjacent unit cells satisfy $\bfn_3(i,j) = \bfn_2(i+1,j)$ and $\bfn_4(i,j)=\bfn_1(i,j+1)$.
 Then the boundaries of unit cells in Fig.~\ref{fig:pattern_34}(c) (i.e. thin lines) are not folding lines, and the two adjacent panels on two unit cells form a single panel.
 The actual folding lines in Fig.~\ref{fig:pattern_34}(c) are thick lines.
 We then deform the reference pattern by popping the unit cells up or down, indicated by $\delta=+1$ or $\delta=-1$ respectively.
 It is noted that if the distribution of $\delta$ satisfies

 the deformed pattern is compatible, in particular at the four-fold intersection.
 Figure~\ref{fig:pattern_34}(b) shows a generic four-fold intersection in the pattern.
 We will show that the deformed four-fold intersection is compatible if the folding angles are computed from the three-fold intersections.
 For an arbitrary four-fold intersection in the pattern (Fig.~\ref{fig:pattern_34}(b)), we assume the directors are given by $\bfn_i = \bfR_{\bfe_3}(\theta_i)\bfe_1, 0<\theta_1<\theta_2<\theta_3<\theta_4<2\pi$, which satisfy the topological condition of creases.
 We compute the folding angle $\gamma_i$ using Eq.~(\ref{eq:thm_cosgamma}) from the three-fold kinematics \beq \gamma_i =(-1)^i\arccos\left[r^2 + (-1 + r^2) \cos(\theta_i - \theta_{i-1})\right], ~i=1,2,3,4. \eeq Here we have already substituted the tangent branch $\hat{\sigma}_i$ for this particular pattern and $(-1)^i$ accounts for the pop-up or pop-down of the three-fold nodes.
 That is, the folding angles are inherited from the three-fold intersections, and the folds of the actuated four-fold nodes have alternating mountains and valleys folding lines.
 Then we perform the numerical validation for the compatibility equation at the four-fold vertex: \beq error = \max_{0<\theta_1<\theta_2<\theta_3<\theta_4<2\pi} |\bfR_2(\gamma_2) \bfR_3(\gamma_3) \bfR_4(\gamma_4) \tilde{\bft}_5 - \tilde{\bft}_1| \eeq for any $\theta_i$ satisfying the topological condition $\bft_i \times \bft_{i+1} \cdot \bfe_3 = 1$, where $\bfR_i$ is a rotation tensor with rotation axis $\tilde{\bft}_i$ for the intermediate configuration.
 The numerical result given by the global minimization NMaximize in Mathematica shows that $error=0$ in the domain $0<\theta_1<\theta_2<\theta_3<\theta_4<2\pi$, indicating that the four-fold vertex is compatible in our setting.
 Since compatibility holds for arbitrary four-fold nodes, we can successively stack different unit cells along the i- and j-directions to construct both the reference pattern and the actuated configuration, as shown in Fig.~\ref{fig:pattern_34}(c).
-In the actuated state, the configuration exhibits positive Gaussian curvature at the three-fold vertices and negative Gaussian curvature at the four-fold vertices.
-Notably, the design space for the director fields is quite large; the primary constraint is the preservation of the pattern’s topological structure.
+In the actuated state, the configuration exhibits positive Gaussian curvature at the three-fold vertices and negative Gaussian curvature at the four-fold vertices. {Notably, the design space for the director fields is quite large; the primary constraint is the preservation of the pattern’s topological structure.
+We also notice that the actuated configuration can be evolved in a compatible way by reducing $\lambda=1$ to $\lambda=0.5$ in the stretches $\lambda_{\parallel} = \lambda, \lambda_{\perp}=\lambda^{-0.5}$, as discussed in the previous section.}